josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Save that, and let's go back to `__layout.svelte` to use it!

-You'll need to `import` any component you want to use.
-That means we'll need to add a `<script>` tag to our layout.
+To use a component, we first need to `import` it, which means we'll need to add a `<script>` tag to our layout.
 (I personally prefer it at the top of the file, but Svelte gives you the freedom to arrange components however you like.)
+Once imported, we can replace our placeholder header with the component:

 ```svelte
 <!-- __layout.svelte -->